Milnor Invariants and Twisted Whitney Towers: Introduction

 \subsection{Geometrically $k$-slice links}

 We conclude this introduction with some new geometric characterizations of Milnor invariants and the higher-order Arf invariants.
 See Section~\ref{sec:Milnor-geo-k-slice} for proofs of these results.

-Recall (e.g.~from \cite{T2}) that a \emph{grope} of \emph{class $k$} is defined recursively as follows: A grope of class $1$ is a circle.
-A grope of class $2$ is an orientable surface $\Sigma$ with one boundary component.
-A grope of class $k$ is formed by attaching to every dual pair of curves in a symplectic basis for $\Sigma$ a pair of gropes whose classes add to $k$.
-For details on gropes, including framing conditions, see e.g.~\cite{CT1,CT2,CST,FQ,FT2,Kr,KT,S1,T1}.

-Gropes are ``geometric embodiments'' of iterated commutators in the sense that a loop in a topological space represents a $k$-fold commutator in the fundamental group if and only if it extends to a continuous map of a grope of class $k$.
-Since Milnor invariants measure how deeply the link longitudes extend into the lower central series of the link group, Milnor invariants obstruct bounding \emph{immersed} gropes essentially by definition.
-On the other hand, extracting information on bounding \emph{embedded} gropes from the vanishing of Milnor invariants is much more difficult.
+Recall (e.g.~from \cite{T2}) that the $2$--complexes known as \emph{gropes}, are ``geometric embodiments'' of iterated commutators in the sense that a loop in a topological space represents a $k$-fold commutator in the fundamental group if and only if it extends to a continuous map of a grope of class $k$ (see Section~\ref{section:twisted-towers-and-gropes} and e.g.~\cite{CT1,CT2,CST,FQ,FT2,Kr,KT,S1,T1}).
+Since Milnor invariants measure how deeply the link longitudes extend into the lower central series of the link group, Milnor invariants obstruct bounding \emph{immersed} gropes in $S^3$ essentially by definition.
+On the other hand, extracting information on bounding \emph{embedded} gropes in the $4$--ball from the vanishing of Milnor invariants is much more difficult.
 Embedded framed gropes have usefully served as ``approximations'' to embedded disks in many topological settings (see e.g.~\cite{T2}).

 Perhaps the most notable geometric ``if and only if'' characterization of Milnor invariants to date is the \emph{$k$-slice Theorem}, due to Igusa and Orr: Expressed in the language of gropes, a link $L\subset S^3$ is said to be \emph{$k$-slice} if the link components $L_i$ bound disjointly embedded (oriented) surfaces $\Sigma_i\subset B^4$ such that a symplectic basis of curves on each $\Sigma_i$ bound class $k$ gropes immersed in the complement of $\Sigma := \cup_i\Sigma_i$.
-Via a very careful analysis of the third homology of the nilpotent quotients $F/F_k$ of the (rank $m$) free group $F$, Igusa and Orr \cite{IO} proved the following difficult result. \begin{thm}[\cite{IO}] A link $L$ is $k$-slice if and only if $\mu_{i}(L)=0$ for all $i\leq 2k-2$ (equivalently, all Milnor invariants of length $\leq 2k$ vanish). \end{thm} The $k$-slice condition says that the link components bound certain immersed gropes in $B^4$ whose embedded bottom stage surfaces are ``algebraic approximations'' of slice disks modulo the $k$th term of the lower central series of the link group.
+Via a very careful analysis of the third homology of the nilpotent quotients $F/F_k$ of the (rank $m$) free group $F$, Igusa and Orr \cite{IO} proved the following result. \begin{thm}[\cite{IO}] A link $L$ is $k$-slice if and only if $\mu_n(L)=0$ for all $n\leq 2k-2$ (equivalently, all Milnor invariants of length $\leq 2k$ vanish). \end{thm} The $k$-slice condition says that the link components bound certain immersed gropes in $B^4$ whose embedded bottom stage surfaces are ``algebraic approximations'' of slice disks modulo the $k$th term of the lower central series of the link group.